 Fetch as Bingbot

-If you’d like to see your page as Bing’s crawler – Bingbot – see it, just enter your URL here and click fetch.
-You’ll then see the headers and content for the page displayed.
-Note, unlike the previous tools this only works on your pages.
+If you'd like to see your page as Bing's crawler – Bingbot – see it, just enter your URL here and click fetch.
+You'll then see the headers and content for the page displayed.
+Note, unlike the previous tools this only works on pages that you are verified to view in Bing Webmaster Tools.

 If you're using structured markup (Microformats, RDFa, Open Graph, Schema.org, etc), this tool will validate your page to ensure that it correctly meets the specifications.
 If it does, then Bing may use that structured data directly in their search results.